moriire/findme/README.md

   - Docker Compose: For defining and running multi-container Docker applications.

 ## Deployment:
+This project includes Docker and Docker-Compose configurations to facilitate easy deployment and containerization.
+With these tools, you can easily set up the project environment and scale it as needed.

   - Gunicorn: A Python Web Server Gateway Interface (WSGI) HTTP server.
   - Nginx: A high-performance web server and reverse proxy server.

-## Docker and Docker-Compose
-The "findme" project includes Docker and Docker-Compose configurations to facilitate easy deployment and containerization.
-With these tools, you can easily set up the project environment and scale it as needed.

 ## Getting Started
 1. Clone this repository: `git clone https://github.com/yourusername/findme.git`